hanspr/mi-ide/README.md

   - Keys are not sharable, no hard checks implemented now, hope never have to.
   - Lifetime access is a huge compromise, it is on my will to do so, please use the service responsibly: No robots, do not use for other purposes than the helping your self coding.
   - If any abuse is detected the service for that **key** will be suspended
+  - If you have a business and you want to have the server in your internal network contact me.